srele96/sk-experiments/cpp/experiments/opengl_state_machine/README.md

 ## Double buffer

 When an application draws in a single buffer the resulting image may display flickering issues.
 This is because the resulting output image is not drawn in an instant, but drawn pixel by pixel and usually from left to right and top to bottom.
 Because this image is not displayed at an instant to the user while still being rendered to, the result may contain artifacts.
 To circumvent these issues, windowing applications apply a double buffer for rendering.
 The front buffer contains the final output image that is shown at the screen, while all the rendering commands draw to the back buffer.
 As soon as all the rendering commands are finished we swap the back buffer to the front buffer so the image can be displayed without still being rendered to, removing all the aforementioned artifacts.

+## Frame

+This gives us an easy way to check for specific key presses and react accordingly every frame.
+An iteration of the render loop is more commonly called a frame.

+## Create memory on the GPU to store Vertex Buffer Object

+With the vertex data defined we'd like to send it as input to the first process of the graphics pipeline: the vertex shader.
+This is done by creating memory on the GPU where we store the vertex data, configure how OpenGL should interpret the memory and specify how to send the data to the graphics card.
+The vertex shader then processes as much vertices as we tell it to from its memory.